VERO-NFT/vero-decisions/README.md

 be important to you.
 Recording those decisions shouldn't be overly burdensome else the people making the decisions will decide to take an easier route - not doing it.
 In the software development world, there is a streamlined process for recording decisions called *Architectural Decision Records*, or *ADRs*.
 ADRs are lightweight, point-in-time records of a decision and the surrounding context that others understand why it was made.
-This is very much the same time of rationale that we want to record with decisions around approving, rejecting, or revoking VEROs.
+This is the same intent we have to record decisions around approving, rejecting, or revoking VEROs.

 If you're interested in reading a well-conceived article around applying ADRs to all types of decisions, which inspired me to apply them here, read this article (2nd part) from [Olaf Zimmermann](https://ozimmer.ch/about/) titled